-As explained above, one formal complaint responsive to this question was filed with the Associate Dean of Students in the University for Disciplinary Affairs between August 1 - December 31, 2016, and was investigated.
-Information regarding the case was brought to the faculty chair of the University-wide Disciplinary Committee (UWDC) for review.
-Following the investigation, the faculty chair dismissed the complaint.
+As explained above, 8 formal complaints were received for incidents that took place during the January 1, 2017 - December 31, 2017 timeframe.
+The Associate Dean of Students in the University for Disciplinary Affairs investigated the complaints, and information regarding the cases were brought to the faculty chair of the University-wide Disciplinary Committee (UWDC) for review.
+Following the investigations, the following outcomes were received.